GabrielPedroza/GabrielPedroza/README.md

 ### 🥸 My current focuses

 * Involved with **INIT** @ FIU to make an impact ❤️
+* Writing [System Architecture in a Pinch](https://www.notion.so/System-Architecture-in-a-Pinch-554626aa03fa4c8c90a0747b7f5e3ff1).
+Take a peek!
-* Deepening my knowledge in FullStack Software Engineering 🤩
+* Deepening my knowledge in FullStack Software Engineering
-* Currently learning about infrastructure 🤓
+* Currently learning about Systems Engineering, Lower Level Concepts, Compilers, and Programming Languages
-* Selling my soul on **Leetcode** 🫣
+* Attempting to maintain my **Leetcode** and **System Design** abilities

 <hr>